power-assert-js/power-assert-formatter/README.md

 DESCRIPTION
 ---------------------------------------
-`power-assert-formatter` is a formatter for Power Assert output.
+`power-assert-formatter` is a formatter module for Power Assert output.

 Please note that `power-assert-formatter` is a beta version product.
 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/twada/power-assert) project for more documentation.